dfst/deepforge/docs/tutorials/creating_project.rst

 Importing an Existing Project
 ------------------------------
-You can also import an existing project into `DeepForge`.
+You can also import an existing project into DeepForge.
 Let's import a CIFAR-10 classification project in `DeepForge Examples`_.
 In order to import the project, download `cifar10.webgmex` file from the `DeepForge Examples`_ repo:

 .. code-block:: bash

     wget https://github.com/deepforge-dev/examples/raw/master/cifar10/cifar10.webgmex

-After downloading the file, follow the steps shown in :ref:`Creating a new Project`, but instead of selecting an empty project seed select the `Import` tab and upload the file `cifar10.webgmex` as shown below:
+After downloading the file, follow the steps shown in :ref:`Creating a New Project`, but instead of selecting an empty project seed select the `Import` tab and upload the file `cifar10.webgmex` as shown below:

 .. figure:: import_cifar.png
     :align: center